 Effective September 19, 1995, Ms. Schalk became Senior Director, Project Management of Atlantic and of each of Atlantic's subsidiaries.
-Pursuant to a letter agreement dated September 19, 1995, Atlantic agreed to pay Ms. Schalk an annual salary of \$100,000, reimburse her for up to \$8,000 of relocation expenses, and, in the event Atlantic were to terminate her without cause, continue to pay her salary for nine months, subject to Ms. Schalk's duty to mitigate damages by seeking alternative employment.
-In addition, Atlantic issued Ms. Schalk under the 1995 Stock Option Plan an option to purchase 26,639 shares of Common Stock at an exercise price of \$3.75 per share.
-Finally, Ms. Schalk and her dependents were eligible to receive paid medical and long-term disability insurance and such other health benefits as Atlantic made available to its other senior officers and directors.
+Pursuant to a letter agreement dated September 19, 1995, Atlantic agreed to pay Dr. Miller an annual salary of \$100,000 and to reimburse her for up to \$8,000 of relocation expenses, and also agreed that in the event Atlantic were to terminate her without cause, Atlantic would continue to pay her salary for nine months, subject to Ms. Schalk's duty to mitigate damages by seeking alternative employment.
+In addition, Atlantic issued Ms. Schalk under the 1995 Stock Option Plan an option to purchase 26,639 shares of Atlantic's Common Stock at an exercise price of \$3.75 per share.
+Finally, Ms. Schalk and her dependents will be eligible to receive paid medical and long-term disability insurance and such other health benefits as Atlantic made available to its other senior officers and directors.
 Ms. Schalk ceased being an employee of Atlantic effective July 1, 1999.
 It is Atlantic's position that Ms. Schalk's termination was voluntary, and that consequently Atlantic is not required to continue to pay Ms. Schalk's salary for nine months.
 On July 12, 1999, Ms. Schalk filed suit in Wake County Superior Court, North Carolina, claiming, among other things, that Atlantic is required to do so.

 Effective November 15, 1995, Mr. Mizrachi became Controller of Atlantic and of each of Atlantic's subsidiaries.
-Pursuant to a letter agreement dated November 6, 1995, Atlantic agreed to pay Mr. Mizrachi an annual salary of \$90,000, reimburse Mr. Mizrachi for up to \$8,000 of relocation expenses, and, in the event Atlantic were to terminate Mr. Mizrachi's employment without cause, continue to pay his salary for six months, subject to Mr. Mizrachi's duty to mitigate damages by seeking alternative employment.
+Pursuant to a letter agreement dated November 6, 1995, Atlantic agreed to pay Mr. Mizrachi an annual salary of \$90,000 and to reimburse Mr. Mizrachi for up to \$8,000 of relocation expenses, and also agreed that in the event Atlantic were to terminate Mr. Mizrachi's employment without cause, Atlantic would continue to pay his salary for six months, subject to Mr. Mizrachi's duty to mitigate damages by seeking alternative employment.
 Finally, Mr. Mizrachi and his dependents will be eligible to receive paid medical and long-term disability insurance and such other health benefits as Atlantic makes available to its other senior officers and directors.

-The Compensation Committee has the discretion under the 1995 Stock Option Plan to accelerate options granted to any Named Officer in connection with a change in control of Atlantic or upon the subsequent termination of the Named Officer's employment following the change of control.
+The Compensation Committee has the discretion under the 1995 Stock Option Plan to accelerate options granted to the Named Officers in connection with a change in control of Atlantic or upon the subsequent termination of the officer's employment following the change of control.